-- 2. By June 15, the immediate supervisor will make initial contact with the potential reviewers to assure that they are willing to participate and then forward the final list of potential reviewers to the Office of the Vice Provost for System Affairs and Executive Dean for Extended University. - 3.
-All further contact with the reviewers will be through the Office of the Vice Provost for System Affairs and Executive Dean for Extended University.
+- 2. By June 15, the immediate supervisor will make initial contact with the potential reviewers to assure that they are willing to participate and then forward the final list of potential reviewers to the Office of the Palmetto College Chancellor. - 3.
+All further contact with the reviewers will be through the Office of the Palmetto College Chancellor.
 The candidate should have no contact with external reviewers regarding the file during the tenure process.
 The anonymity of the external reviewers must be upheld and shall not be compromised. - 4.
-By July 1, the candidate will submit the tenure and promotion file and primary supporting documentation for external review to the Office of the Vice Provost for System Affairs and Executive Dean for Extended University.
-The file should include sections RCTP-1 through RCTP-10.
-The candidate may choose to submit the file and documentation either in electronic (.pdf) or print format.
-If print, the candidate must submit four copies of the file and documentation. - 5.
-By July 15, the Office of the Vice Provost for System Affairs and Executive Dean for Extended University will send each reviewer a letter requesting an evaluation of the candidate's scholarly work, research and/or creative achievements.
-This letter should include a requested deadline of August 30 for receipt of the review, which should be based on the following enclosures: - a. the campus description from the local Faculty Organization (see #1 above) - b. the criteria for promotion and tenure - c. the candidate's promotion and/or tenure file - d. a copy of any primary supporting documentation, e.g. reprints of publications - e. validation that the review is confidential to the extent allowed by South Carolina law. - 6.
-If any external reviewer has not submitted a review by August 30, the Office of the Vice Provost for System Affairs and Executive Dean for Extended University will contact the reviewer(s) and request delivery of the review within a week.
-If after that week, the review has not been received, the Office of the Vice Provost for System Affairs and Executive Dean for Extended University will contact another reviewer(s) from the original list of five potential reviewers.
+By July 1, the candidate will submit the tenure and promotion file and primary supporting documentation for external review to the Office of the Palmetto College Chancellor.
+The file should include sections PCCTP-1 through PCCTP-11.
+The candidate will submit the file and primary documentation in electronic (.pdf) format.
+If the candidate also wishes to submit selected print items in the primary documentation, the candidate must submit four copies of the print items. - 5.
+It is recommended that the tenure and promotion file be complete and final at the point of submission for external review.
+However, the candidate may continue to revise the file after submission until the deadline set for individual campus review but no later than November 1. - 6.
+By July 15, the Office of the Palmetto College Chancellor will send each reviewer a letter requesting an evaluation of the candidate's scholarly work, research and/or creative achievements.
+This letter should include a requested deadline of August 30 for receipt of the review, which should be based on the following enclosures: - a. the campus description from the local Faculty Organization (see #1 above) - b. the criteria for promotion and tenure - c. the candidate's promotion and/or tenure file - d. a copy of any primary supporting documentation, e.g. reprints of publications - e. validation that the review is confidential to the extent allowed by South Carolina law. - 7.
+If any external reviewer has not submitted a review by August 30, the Office of the Palmetto College Chancellor will contact the reviewer(s) and request delivery of the review within a week.
+If after that week, the review has not been received, the Office of the Palmetto College Chancellor will contact another reviewer(s) from the original list of five potential reviewers.
 The deadline for such requests will be no later than October 15.